Brian-Pho/Textbook-Notes/content/posts/books/the-feeling-of-what-happens/index.md

     4. Bilateral damage to the hippocampus shouldn't impair CC but should impair the future development of EC.
     5. Bilateral damage to early sensory cortices shouldn't impair CC.
 - Coma is caused by damage to a small part of the brain stem.
-- Locked-in syndrome: when a patient cannot move anything but their eyes and to blink.
+- *Locked-in syndrome*: when a patient cannot move anything but their eyes and to blink.
 ![Figure 8.2](figure8-2.png)
 - The presence of consciousness depends on the integrity of the brain stem.
 - The reticular formation exerts a powerful influence over the cerebral cortex.